 At the hotel

 Spa and gym, free WiFi throughout and a laundry service.
-In rooms: flatscreen TV, coffee machine, free bottled water, minibar, beach bag and air-conditioning.
+In rooms: flatscreen TV, coffee machine, a daily bottle of water per person, minibar, beach bag and air-conditioning.

 Our favourite rooms

-The large family-friendly outdoor pool has panoramic sea views and plenty of blue sunloungers.
+The large family-friendly outdoor pool has panoramic sea views and plenty of grey sunloungers.
 There's a little seating area within the pool for lounging in the cool water.

 Thalasso Spa pays tribute to the sea, with massages, scrubs and after-sun treatments that use marine-sourced Elemis and Ligne St. Barth products.
 The signature Thalassotherapy treatment takes guests through several seawater pools, each with different salinity and temperatures to help with inflammation and aching muscles.